Multilinear Morawetz identities for the Gross-Pitaevskii hierarchy: Morawetz identities for the GP hierarchy

 \subsection{Acknowledgements}

-The work of T.C. was supported by NSF grant DMS-1009448.
-The work of N.P. was supported NSF grants DMS-0758247 and DMS-1101192 and an Alfred P. Sloan Research Fellowship.
+T.C. was supported by the NSF through grants DMS-1009448 and DMS-1151414 (CAREER).
+The work of N.P. was supported by NSF grants DMS-0758247 and DMS-1101192 and an Alfred P. Sloan Research Fellowship.
 The work of N.T. was supported by NSF grant DMS-0901222.